JPMorgan's Dimon says Federal Reserve did 'right thing' in supporting repo market

-WASHINGTON (Reuters) - Jamie Dimon, Chief Executive of JPMorgan Chase & Co.(JPM.N), said Wednesday the U.S. Federal Reserve did the “right thing” in injecting funds to support overnight funding needs for banks.
+WASHINGTON, Sept 18 (Reuters) - Jamie Dimon, Chief Executive of JPMorgan Chase & Co., said Wednesday the U.S. Federal Reserve did the “right thing” in injecting funds to support overnight funding needs for banks.

 Dimon, who was speaking to reporters in Washington, said he did not believe recent issues in the U.S. repurchase agreement market were immediately worrying, but suggested underlying issues that should be addressed.